uwdata/visual-embedding/README.md

 computational model of the retina and primary visual cortex to automatically evaluate and optimize visualizations](http://ieeexplore.ieee.org/xpls/abs_all.jsp?arnumber=5728805).
 These two works represent two  antipodal approaches to automated visualization.
-The former probably provides a fast-track solution while the latter may lead to a better understanding.
+The former probably provides a fast-track engineering solution while the latter may lead to a better understanding of how visualizations work perceptually and cognitively.

 [Jarke van Wijk argued](http://link.springer.com/chapter/10.1007/b106657_18) for first modeling a perceptual domain (for example, luminance or shape perception) and then optimizing for some perceptual